Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Admission to Doctoral Study.
 Admission to doctoral study is restricted to applicants whose backgrounds show definite promise of success on this, the highest level of academic endeavor.
 Each doctoral department has its own requirements that applicants must satisfy for admission.
 It is essential that the student communicate with departmental advisors on this matter.

 Years of Study.
-A minimum of three years of graduate study beyond the bachelor’s degree is required for the doctorate.
+A minimum of three years of full-time graduate study beyond the bachelor’s degree is required for the doctorate.
 Work completed for the master’s degree, other than thesis hours (6000-level courses), may be considered as a part of this period if it forms a logical sequence in the entire program.
 Credit ordinarily will not be given for work completed more than seven years prior to admission to the doctoral program at Texas Tech University.
 Exceptions to this policy will require written justification through the student’s department and approval by the graduate dean.

 Work completed in the doctoral program of another recognized, accredited graduate school will be considered on the recommendation of the departments concerned, but no assurance can be given that such work will reduce the course or residence requirements here.
 In no case can transferred credit reduce the minimum residence (see “Residence Requirement”)

 Doctoral study cannot be calculated solely in terms of credit hours, but the program for the doctorate requires completion of at least 60 or more semester hours of work beyond the bachelor’s degree, exclusive of credit for the dissertation.
 In addition, no more than 6 hours of individual study courses [aside from research (7000) or dissertation (8000) hours] ordinarily will be permitted in the doctoral program.
-Prior approval by the dean is required for any exceptions.
+Prior approval by the graduate dean is required for any exceptions.

 Grade Requirement.
 For the doctoral degree, the minimum requirement for graduation is a grade point average of 3.0 in the major subject, exclusive of credits for the doctoral dissertation, and a grade point average of 3.0 in all other courses in their program taken for graduate credit outside the major.
 Individual departments and colleges may have higher standards than this minimum, university-wide requirement.